genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 .. image:: images/l1000_normalisation.png

-To normalize L1000 microarrays, the application applys the "quantile" method for between-array normalisation.
+To normalize L1000 microarrays, the application uses the "quantile" method for between-array normalisation.

 As a next step, the normalised microarray samples can be assessed using the **Microarray